-The Unreal Engine 5 demo is a landmark within the gaming industry.
-The demo showcased the next-level features of the already powerful game engine and set benchmarks within the industry.
-In addition, it took several aspects vital to game development to the next level, particularly the visuals.
+The Unreal Engine 5, launched in 2022, is a landmark within the gaming industry.
+The engine comes with the next-level features of the already powerful game engine and sets benchmarks within the industry.
+In addition, it took several aspects vital to game development to the next level, particularly the high-fidelity visuals.

-All the features of the engine are going to have a ripple effect within the industry.
+All the Unreal Engine 5 features created a ripple effect among indie game developers and game development studios worldwide.
 Better features mean better games and a better workflow for the game developers.

-So, without further ado, we reveal four features that have the most potential to be game-changers within the industry:
+So, without further ado, we reveal the top five features that have the most potential to be game-changers within the industry:

 Particularly real-time rendering.
-Because in games, all the visuals are rendered in real-time, meaning each frame is rendered and calculated by the CPU based on the input data from the player.
+In games, all the visuals are rendered in real time, meaning each frame is rendered and calculated by the CPU based on the input data from the player.
 This is not the case in movies where all the visuals are pre-rendered into a video format that does not change based on any input.

-And real-time rendering is intensive on the hardware.
-The more detailed the models used in the game, the more the need for performance.
+Real-time rendering is intensive on the hardware—the more detailed the models used in the game, the more the need for performance.
 For instance, movie assets have a high polygon count and are super realistic.

 In games, however, developers have had to resort to two methods to overcome this issue: authoring LODs and normal mapping.

-LOD (level of detail) authoring is creating two versions of the same asset – one with lower quality and one with higher quality.
+LOD (Level Of Detail) authoring creates two versions of the same asset – one with lower quality and one with higher quality.
 The scene switches between both versions based on the requirement.
 For instance, the system renders the low LOD version if the player is far from the object.
-The system renders the higher LOD version when the player comes closer to the object.
+The system generates the higher LOD version when the player approaches the object.

 Likewise, normal mapping is another technique used to save performance, but with textures.
 This method maps a high-quality texture over a low-quality 3D model.
 So, the 3D model looks like it has a high level of detail when it doesn’t.